-If the openSPOT3 can't connect to the configured Wi-Fi network (the status LED stays flashing blue), then it will automatically switch back to AP mode (indicated by flashing white LED) after 1 minute.
-If this happens, then restart the steps written above and verify that the Wi-Fi password is entered correctly.
+If the openSPOT4 can't connect to the configured Wi-Fi network (the Status LED stays flashing blue), then it will automatically switch back to AP mode (indicated by flashing white LED) after 1 minute.
+If this happens, then re-do the steps above and verify that the Wi-Fi password is entered correctly.